LOGIN INTERMEDIARIES BORROWERS

 What can a commercial mortgage be used for?

-Commercial mortgages can be used for a range of commercial property transactions, typically involving:
+Commercial mortgages can be used for a range of semi-commercial and commercial property transactions, typically involving:

 • Buying a commercial property